ash-project/ash/documentation/topics/development/upgrading-to-3.0.md

 3. the action has a manual implementation
 4. the action has applicable notifiers that require the original data.

 Updates and destroys that can be made fully atomic are always safe to do concurrently, and as such we now require that actions meet this criteria.
-See the [atomics guide](/documentation/topics/atomics.md) for more.
+See the [update actions guide](/documentation/topics/actions/update-actions.md#fully-atomic-updates) for more.

 #### What you'll need to change